www.scantips.com

 A "point" is the theoretical zero size of a hypothetical pin point when perfectly focused.

-The Blue line is the actual focus point at S1.
+The Blue line is the actual focus point at S1, which is zero diameter at S1.

 The Red line is the out of focus distance of a "point" at S2.

-C is the blur circle of the zero size point at S2.
+C is the larger blur circle of the zero size point at S2.

 c is the reproduced CoC size on the sensor.